 We are pleased to announce that Blink now integrates with Amazon Alexa-enabled devices.
-The devices that are supported are Amazon Echo, Dot, Tap, Show, and Spot.
+The devices that are supported are Amazon Echo, Dot, Tap, Show, Spot, FireTV, Fire Cube and Fire Tablets*.
 All Blink users who own these devices can now control their Blink system without lifting a finger, using voice alone.

 How do I set this up?

 To enable Alexa, start by opening the Alexa app on your phone.
-Tap the curtain menu in the upper lefthand corner of the app and select "Skills"
+Tap the curtain menu in the upper lefthand corner of the app and select "Skills & Games"

 In the search field, type "Blink SmartHome"

-Tap the button that says "Enable Skill".
+Tap the button that says "Enable".
 This will bring up a new window that will ask you to sign in with your Blink username and password.

 You will now be at a screen that says "Sign In".
 Enter in the Email address and Password you use for Blink.
 You will also be required to enter a 4 digit pin.
 This pin will be used if you disarm your Blink system using Alexa.
 Enter your desired pin, and tap Grant Access.